johanley/covid-19-canada/analysis.md

 Virihealth consumes that data, and summarizes its details.
 (It also adds some early test case data, as of 2020-03-07; CODWG began to record TR a bit later, on 2020-03-15).

-# John Hopkins University data
+# Johns Hopkins University data

 It has both daily and time-series data.
 The files with Canadian data are about 50k in size (at the moment).